-Five Year Program with the Center for Latin American at Georgetown University
+Five Year Program with the Center for Latin American Studies at Georgetown University

 Haverford has been invited to join other distinguished colleges and universities in an agreement with the Center for Latin American at Georgetown University to participate in a five-year joint degree program.
 The cooperative agreement allows undergraduate concentrators in Latin American and Iberian Studies to pursue an accelerated course of study in a graduate degree.